gitter-badger/nexus-2/README.md

 As a developer, I need to know how to download all records that are categorized as loans.

 As a developer, I need to know how to download all records that are categorized as sub-awards.

+#### API Development | User Stories

+As a developer, I need to be able to specify the fields that I want returned, in order to get back only the data I require.